 If you are committed to the National Curriculum for England from start to finish, then the British School is the obvious and only option.
-The school now has a senior campus in Showa and a primary in Shibuya but they have embarked on a truly stunning project (due to open in 2023) to build a tree-covered junior campus, designed by the British architects, Thomas Heatherwick – delay having a baby, this will be the coolest school on the planet.
+The school now has a senior campus in Showa and a primary in Shibuya but they have embarked on a truly stunning project (due to open in 2023) to build a tree-covered junior campus, designed by the British architects, Thomas Heatherwick – delay having a baby, this will be, literally, the coolest school on the planet.

 Probably the best selection for British parents is amongst the pre-schools; there are a good many, and people generally seem happy with the ones they have chosen.
-By contrast, the British School is the only option for primary-aged children who want to be in the British system.

 If you are not wedded to the English curriculum the choice of American, Canadian and International Baccalaureate schools is very good as several have excellent facilities and pupil:staff ratios.

 The main choices if you are looking for the IB programmes are Seisen International School for girls (with co-ed kindergarten), St Mary’s International School for boys, K International School, Tokyo International School (up to year 9), Shinagawa International School (ages 3-13) and the Hikarigaoka campus of Aoba Japan International School (all co-ed).
 On the other hand, the Meguro nursery campus of Aoba, only teaches an adapted curriculum up to age 6.